ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 - Run any external routing changes, which can include: insert changed routing for networks that were migrated, remove routes to source site from the migrated network, and ensure that routing to the migrated subnet across the WAN still works for applications that were not migrated.
 - Application owner testing of migrated applications from all possible access points: internet, intranet, and VPN.

-Let's say you want to network swing a particular application that has all VMs completely migrated to cloud.
+Let's say you want to network swing a particular application that has all VMs migrated to cloud.
 For example:
 - You are using a vyatta on the private network side to insert routes into your MPLS cloud and to tunnel to the edge routing devices on the MPLS so you can avoid the {{site.data.keyword.cloud_notm}} IP space.
 - You have your account set with an {{site.data.keyword.cloud_notm}} VRF.
 - Some applications are behind a network load balanced virtual IP (vIP).
 Those vIPs are on your owned subnet that resides on a virtual F5 behind the vyatta.